FIRST-Tech-Challenge/ftcdocs/docs/source/contrib/tutorials/make_rst/creating_rst/creating-rst.rst

 Creating a New Content Document
 -------------------------------

+.. note:: The process of creating a new content document is the same whether you're doing it locally or via codespaces as they both use vscode as the editor.

 We're now going to create our first document.
 Let's have our document follow a similar structure as the *Gracious Professionalism* document above.
 Let's follow